Can You Cancel Dummy Ticket Submission?

 Who this often affects: Stressed applicants facing tight visa appointments, especially in Schengen countries, where consulates often work with strict time periods and short validity reservations.

 For each scenario, the clear rule is to act fast and be transparent.
 Embassies want proof of onward travel, not fake documents.
-A reissued dummy hotel booking or flight ticket with clear flight details usually restores confidence in your travel intentions.
+A reissued dummy hotel booking or flight ticket with clear flight details usually restores confidence in your your travel intentions.
 Stay away from free reservations.
 If the embassy wants you to buy a ticket, then explore options with a refund policy, but cancellation fees may apply with some service providers.
 Still, a dummy return ticket is the safest option for visa application process of any country.

 Does A Cancelled Reservation Invalidate Your Visa Application?